 If you want to throw in more tags, use this trick: Don’t include the hashtags in your caption, since that clutters up the caption.
 Instead, make the hashtags your first comment on the photo.
 That way, your photo is clean while still appropriately labelled.

 Here’s how it works.
 When you add a hashtag to your photo, that image gets listed in the chronological order of all images with that tag.
 So if it’s a popular tag, your image will quickly go down the list for people checking out that tag.
 But if it’s an uncommon tag, then it’ll stay relevant at the top for longer.

-If You’re An Expert, Flaunt It
+If You’re an Expert, Flaunt It

 Don’t forget, Instagram is inherently a social network.
-And like with any network, it will pay to be in an influencer’s good books.
+And like with any network, it will pay to get in an influencer’s good books.
 Influencers often look for peers through expertise, so if you are an expert in any field, then add hashtags which showcase that.

 Writing specific words that only someone with the same knowledge as you would know, means that only someone with the same knowledge as you would search for that hashtag.
 And just like that, you might end up making a valuable connection.

 Hashtags are an easy and quick way to get on the radar of other people on Instagram.
 But even if you use them wisely, you can do better.
 If you really want to get noticed on Instagram, you need to up your game.

 There are other successful methods to try, like identifying your own niche, developing a photo style, and connecting with influencers.
 Read these tips to gain real followers on Instagram and start building an audience.